HMS Galgo (1799): Loss

 Before she foundered, one naval officer who had dined aboard her, described her as ...how very sharp and crank the brig appeared, and that being (to use a trite phrase) "all legs and wings like a butterfly", I should not like to belong to her, from a conviction, that if she ever was caught in one of the "white squalls" so peculiar to the climate, she would, in all probability, be converted into a wholesale coffin for all hands.

 Galgo sailed from Jamaica on 9 September.
 On 9 October she was sailing off Virginia when just before midnight, as the wind picked up, the master, Thomas Forest, came on deck.
 He recommended a reduction in her sail area.
 Captain Stovin agreed, but while the crew was taking in some of the sails, a squall hit that pushed Galgo on her side.
 She quickly filled with water and sank within five minutes.
 Ninety-six crew members, including Captain Stovin, and some 19 passengers drowned, including three women; 25 men survived by hanging on to wreckage.
-A report from a survivor stated that when she fell over, Stovins exclaimed "Good God! she's over!
+A report from a survivor stated that when she fell over, Stovin exclaimed "Good God! she's over!
 I can't swim."

 Next morning, Hunter, an American ship under the command of Captain John McClintock and sailing from the West Indies to Bristol, happened to come by and rescued the survivors.
 Hunter took the survivors to New England, where several deserted the Royal Navy.

-The Admiralty had intended to change Galgos name to Chance, but she was lost before the change could take effect.

 As a consequence of the loss of Galgo, the Admiralty sent out an order barring the purchase of any more vessels captured from the enemy.
 This was a misfortune for Captain Milne of Seine, who had just captured the French frigate Vengeance.
 Still, the Admiralty must have relented as they did purchase Vengeance, and subsequently other vessels.